© 2024 Paid for by Friends of Tootie Smith, #20116. All rights reserved. Services by burnett media group. Hosting by Hostdoodle.

 Reduced Crime

-As a commission, public safety is our greatest priority, and we have ensured that our county has not gone down the same path as neighboring counties, which resulted in increased crime and less safety for residents.
-The 2023-2024 budget that just passed is the largest budget for public safety in county history, fully funding every single law enforcement position.
+As a commission, public safety is our greatest priority, and being the safest county in Oregon is proof that our county has not gone down the same destructive path as neighboring counties.
+While we are the safest county, almost a third of Multnomah County's population reported being victim of a crime in the last three years.
+The 2023-2024 county budget is the largest budget for public safety in county history, fully funding every single law enforcement position.
 To ensure justice is served in Clackamas County, our commission took advantage of an extremely rare opportunity of a 50 percent matching grant fund from the Oregon Justice Department to help us build a new county courthouse.
-Our current courthouse was built nearly a century ago and is nearing being condemned due to safety issues.
-The county has grown almost 10 times the size since and to ensure public safety, we desperately needed a new courthouse.
-This grant allows us to build a new one so criminals can be held accountable and justice can be served.
+This new courthouse is a NEED, not only because it was built nearly a century ago and is nearing being condemned due to safety issues, but also the county has grown almost 10 times the size since it was built.
+With this new courthouse, criminals will be held accountable and victims will get the justice they deserve.

 Defended Property Rights